rabbitmq/rabbitmq-website/blog/2024-03-11-rabbitmq-3.13.0-announcement/index.md

 originally built as an AMQP 0-9-1 broker.
 However, over the years, support for AMQP 1.0, MQTT, STOMP and Streams was added.
 This led to some internal message format conversions since different protocols have mostly similar concepts, but differ in the details such as available data types.

-Message containers modernize internal message representation with today's multi-protocol assumptions and makes all the conversions between protocols explicit.
+Message containers are based on a message format from AMQP 1.0 and modernize internal message representation with today's multi-protocol assumptions and makes all the conversions between protocols explicit.